metio/terraform-provider-k8s/docs/data-sources/multicluster_crd_antrea_io_resource_import_v1alpha1_manifest.md

 Required:

 - `ports` (Attributes List) (see [below for nested schema](#nestedatt--spec--service_import--spec--ports))
-- `type` (String) type defines the type of this service.
-Must be ClusterSetIP or Headless.
+- `type` (String) type defines the type of this service.Must be ClusterSetIP or Headless.

 Optional:

 - `ips` (List of String) ip will be used as the VIP for this service when type is ClusterSetIP.
 - `session_affinity` (String) Supports 'ClientIP' and 'None'.
-Used to maintain session affinity.
-Enable client IP based session affinity.
-Must be ClientIP or None.
-Defaults to None.
-Ignored when type is Headless More info: https://kubernetes.io/docs/concepts/services-networking/service/#virtual-ips-and-service-proxies
+Used to maintain session affinity.Enable client IP based session affinity.Must be ClientIP or None.Defaults to None.Ignored when type is HeadlessMore info: https://kubernetes.io/docs/concepts/services-networking/service/#virtual-ips-and-service-proxies
 - `session_affinity_config` (Attributes) sessionAffinityConfig contains session affinity configuration. (see [below for nested schema](#nestedatt--spec--service_import--spec--session_affinity_config))

 <a id="nestedatt--spec--service_import--spec--ports"></a>